top of page

 For straight plays:

-If the play is published by Nick Hern Books, as most plays in student drama are, you can usually find a link to rights application on their online listing for the play: [https://www.nickhernbooks.co.uk/plays-to-perform/application-form](https://www.nickhernbooks.co.uk/plays-to-perform/application-form?fbclid=IwAR2vbrsa2SAaqLSWCgAYCr2XcoJosJRgJ3MpktRQVFGv7Pa-uCxZwbyGEy0)
+Nick Hern Books often holds the rights to commonly produced student drama, and you can usually find a link to rights application on their online listing for the play

 If neither Nick Hern nor Concord have the rights, you have to find the agent of the writer and contact them directly.
 Writers are often with Casarotto Ramsay or Curtis Brown, but google the playwright to find out.
 There’s usually a deadline on paying for rights, around 4 weeks before performance dates, so there’s lots of time to bid for a venue and secure funding.